Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Introduction

 \subsubsection{Remote sensing}

 Several existing surveys have examined the intersection of RS and agriculture \cite{survey_rs_agri_1,weiss2020remote,survey_rs_agri_3,survey_rs_agri_4}.
-While all of these surveys provide detailed descriptions of the characteristics and applications of RS technology in agriculture, each survey has its own emphasis.
-For instance, \cite{survey_rs_agri_1} covers the history of RS and its impact on agriculture, as well as various vegetation indices that can be computed from RS images.
-Meanwhile, \cite{survey_rs_agri_4} reviews and analyzes literature to identify recent developments in agriculture RS from temporal and geographical attributes.
-In contrast, this survey focuses on RS as a crucial data source for AI models in agrifood systems.
+For instance, Sishodia et al. \cite{survey_rs_agri_1} covers the history of RS and its impact on agriculture, as well as various vegetation indices that can be computed from RS images.
+Meanwhile, Khanal et al. \cite{survey_rs_agri_4} reviews and analyzes literature to identify recent developments in agriculture RS from temporal and geographical attributes.
 Other surveys have focused on specific RS data sources \cite{survey_rs_agri_8,survey_rs_agri_9,lu2020recent} or specific applications within agriculture \cite{survey_rs_agri_6,survey_rs_agri_7}.
-Additionally, some surveys have reviewed specific AI models, such as CNNs, in the context of agriculture RS \cite{survey_rs_agri_5}.
+Additionally, some surveys have also reviewed specific AI models, such as CNNs, in the context of agriculture RS \cite{survey_rs_agri_5}.
+Overall, these surveys mainly provide detailed descriptions of the characteristics and applications of RS technology in agriculture.
+In contrast, this survey focuses on the employed extensive AI models in agrifood systems, where RS is regarded as one kind of important data source.